Piabucus melanostoma: Diet and ecology

 Piabucus melanostoma is an omnivore that eats leaf litter, algae, invertebrates, and detritus.
 While little is known of sympatry with other species, P. melanostoma is known to occur in schools, as is the case with all members of the genus.
 It tends to swim near the surface of the water.
 Behavioral study is lacking.

 Presence and behavior in aquaria

 Piabucus melanostoma is known in the aquarium industry, but is not incredibly popular.
 It has been exported from Paraguay to various locations, including Germany.
 It is apparently amongst the largest ornamental fishes, specifically in comparison to other fishes that are also considered tetras.

 Conservation status

-Piabucus melanostoma has not been evaluated by the IUCN.
+Piabucus melanostoma has been evaluated as Least Concern by the IUCN.
 Some researchers consider it a rare species.
 One of its preferred habitats, the Pantanal wetlands, is under anthropogenic pressures that include infrastructure development and pollution.
 Less than two percent of the area is under federal protection.
 Researchers have warned that the cumulative effect of various minor stressors could lead to a more catastrophic collapse if usage of the Pantanal is not more strictly regulated.